 Less common types of hernia include:

 Most people who have surgery for a hernia will go home the same day and recuperate at home.
-Appendicitis surgery may require an overnight stay in the hospital before being released.
 Light activity can usually be resumed after 2 weeks, while more strenuous physical exertion will need to wait for 4-6 weeks after your surgery.
 This helps prevent a recurrence and allows for greater success with the surgery.

 Bruising and swelling is expected around the incisions and overall in the abdominal area.